Numerous national organizations have recognized Rush for the quality of care we provide.

 The Human Rights Campaign: leader in LGBT health care equality

-For the fifth consecutive year, Rush has been named a leader in LGBT health care equality in the Healthcare Equality Index (HEI) report.
+For the sixth consecutive year, Rush has been named a leader in LGBT health care equality in the Healthcare Equality Index (HEI) report.
 The HEI evaluates the nation's hospitals on their treatment of lesbian, gay, bisexual and transgender patients, their families and hospital employees.
 Learn more.

 The American College of Surgeons: exemplary outcomes for surgical care